menatwork-ia/clipboard/README.md

 Installation & Configuration
 ----------------------------

+* Unpack the archive on your server
+* Open the installation directory in your web browser
-* Install the extension with the Contao extension repository
+* Update the database
-* Activate the clipboard functionality in the personal data
+* Activate the clipboard functionality in your personal data

 Troubleshooting